NBA Trade News: Minnesota Timberwolves Ship Jimmy Butler To Philadelphia 76ers For Multiple Players

 — SportsCenter (@SportsCenter) November 10, 2018

-The Timberwolves knew that they were going to be at odds with Butler all season due to his request for a trade before the season began.
-After a short hold-out, he did report to the team and has been playing extremely well for a Minnesota team that has a poor record of 4-9 through the first 13 games of the season.
+The Timberwolves knew that they were going to be at odds with Butler all season due to his pre-season trade request.
+After a short hold-out, he did report to practice and has been playing extremely well for a Minnesota team that has a poor record of 4-9 through the first 13 games of the season.

 Philadelphia knew that acquiring Butler would immediately make them a better overall team, and they put together a trade package that caught the attention of the T-Wolves.
 Minnesota acquired Jerryd Bayless, Robert Covington, Dario Saric, and a second-round pick in exchange for Butler.